The Pyamunting Valley Greenway runs through Andover, Ohio, for 5.4 miles along a paved path.

 About the Route

 At the northern end of the route, the trail heads south from Leon Rd.
 The trail follows the old railroad corridor for 3.5 miles before reaching the town of Andover.
-Trail users can follow an on-street route through town along Maple and Depot St. The southern section runs for 1.9 miles before reaching its southern end at Marvin Rd.
+Trail users can use an on-street route through town to connect to the southern section on Mill St. The southern section runs for 1.9 miles before reaching its southern end at Marvin Rd.

 The Pyamunting Valley Greenway runs between Leon Rd.
 (Andover), where parking is available, and Marvin Rd.
 (Andover).